aiidateam/aiida-tutorials/docs/sections/running_processes/basics.md

    1           Si2
 :::

-For managing [pseudopotentials][pseudopotentials], there is another plugin package installed in the provided environments: the `aiida-pseudo`.
+For managing [pseudopotentials][pseudopotentials], there is another plugin package installed in the default environment: `aiida-pseudo`.
 This package comes with its own CLI (that uses `aiida-pseudo <command>` instead of `verdi <command>`) to interact with its features.

 To get a list of all available [pseudopotentials][pseudopotentials], simply run: